- MyRegent Portal

 Renewals are not guaranteed and are not usually granted once the due date has passed.

 Interlibrary Loan is a courtesy provided by libraries around the world and any conditions imposed by that library will be strictly observed.
-All items are subject to immediate recall by the lending library.
+All items can be subject to immediate recall by the lending library.
 Borrowed items kept overdue by patrons create critical problems for Interlibrary Loan service.
 Lending libraries may cease to lend to our institution until all overdue materials are returned.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or other reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.